MichailZyusko/interview-preparation/Interview questions.md

         5. Base NoSQL.
         6. When not to use indexes in NoSQL.
         7. What is your experience with transactions in MongoDB?
+        8. What did you use Redis?
+        9. *Question*:
+            - In a recent project, how have you optimized a MongoDB schema for a high-transaction environment like banking or finance?
+            - What indexing strategies did you employ to enhance performance?
+                - Follow-up 1: Describe your experience with MongoDB transactions.
+How did you handle rollback in case of failures?
+                - Follow-up 2: How did you ensure the atomicity and isolation of transactions, particularly in a distributed database environment?
+                - Follow-up 3: Can you discuss any sharding strategies you've implemented to manage large datasets and ensure database performance?
     - General
         1. When to use SQL and when NoSQL?
         2. How to keep personal info secure in DB?